Formentera Balearic Islands, Spain Travel Guide

 Pleasant temperatures (18-25°C).
 Fewer crowds, lower prices.
 Good for cycling, hiking, water sports.
 Most services open.
 Sea cooler during The month of may/Oct.

 Formentera experiences no monsoons or hurricanes.
-Summer heat is intense; hydration and sun protection are wise.
+Summer heat is intense; hydration and sun protection are sensible.
 Occasional strong winds, Tramuntana, impact ferry services, especially in winter.
 Always check ferry schedules when winds are forecast.